 Martha Rosler ‘Nature Girls (Jumping Janes)’ from the series ‘Body Beautiful, or Beauty Knows No Pain’, 1966-72′, 2010, Stedelijk Museum, Amsterdam, the Netherlands

 Now here is the thing.
 When I first read the exercise I rushed to create my own collage before I did the research on the artists.
 So I picked the drone incident in Gatwick.

 But alas, I’m rarely sure about things.
 So after I finished the research on the artists I figured the above picture lacks some things.
 In the research a common pattern I could see was the need to portray issues that can easily be overlooked or forgotten.
-Heartfield wouldn’t need to remind us we’re being exposed to one-sided propagandas.
-Kennard for example could have had stopped in the first few anti-war posters.
-Höch wouldn’t have needed to throw in the mix feminist messages.
+Heartfield wouldn’t need to remind us we’re being exposed to one-sided propaganda.
+Kennard for example could have stopped after the first few anti-war posters.
+Höch wouldn’t have needed to throw in the mixed feminist messages.
 Rosler wouldn’t have needed to create more films on suburban domestic mundane life.
 My collage seemed to lack that ‘truth’ of things.

 So, off I went to make a new one.